 Ayurvedic massage, also known as Abhyanga, is a traditional healing practice that originated in India over 5,000 years ago.
 Rooted in the principles of Ayurveda, the ancient Indian system of medicine, this massage technique aims to balance the body’s energy and promote overall well-being.
 Ayurvedic massage combines the use of specific oils, rhythmic strokes, and targeted pressure points to stimulate the body’s natural healing abilities.

-How Is Ayurvedic Massage Different From Other Kinds of Massage?
+How is Ayurvedic Massage Different From Regular Massages?

 How Are Ayurvedic Massages Performed?